 Fenty Match Stix Review Plus Preventing Creasing

-I had been dying to try Fenty Makeup.
+I was curious about Fenty Makeup.
 Everyone has been raving about the Match Stix.
-The problem is I love my Make Up For Ever Ulta HD concealer, and I was hesitant to try anything new since I already found something I considered to be a Holy Grail product.
+The problem is, I love my Make Up For Ever Ulta HD concealer.
+I already found a Holy Grail product.

-I am almost out of my Ulta HD Concealer, so I decided to give the Match Stix a try.
-I figured if the Match Stix does not work I can exchange it.
-I like to use a high coverage concealer under my foundation and a more natural lighter coverage one on top to highlight the under eye area.
+When I ran out of my Ulta HD Concealer, I gave Fenty Match Stix a try.
+I figured if the Match Stix does not work I can exchange Match Stix for my usual concealer.
+I like natural lighter coverage to highlight the under eye area.
 This one dries to a powder finish, and I feared the formula may make my under eye area look dry or highlight my fine lines.

 We all have lines under our eyes.
-It's part of being a human being.
+It's a part of life.
 We get them from laughing, smiling, squinting, and making faces.

-I love my Ultra HD Concealer because it does not crease.
-I honestly did not think the Match Stix could do as well.
+I love my Ultra HD Concealer because it does not a crease.
+I was doubtful that Match Stix could rival my holy grail concealer.

 The packaging is nice.
-It is a stick concealer, not a liquid, so less will go to the waste as you apply it directly to the skin.
+Match Styx is a stick concealer, not a liquid, so less will go to the waste as you apply it to the skin.
 My Ultra HD comes in a squeeze tube which I hate, to be honest.
 Much of it has gone to waste.

 The application was not the easiest.
-I feel that it does take a bit of work to blend it in.
-It is cream to powder formula, but I thought it dried rather quickly for cream hence the hard time blending.
-It applies best with a damp beauty blender in my opinion.
+Blending is difficult.
+It is cream to powder formula, but I thought it dried rather fast for cream hence the hard time blending.
+It applies best with a damp beauty blender.

 Fenty Match Stix looked natural.
 What surprised me was I liked the Match Stix so much.
 Match Stix did not crease at all!
 I wore it for about 14 hours, and it did not budge.
-It did not break down or start to look oily.
-So far I am very impressed.
-I will not be returning it.
+It did not break down.
+So far I am impressed.
+I will not be returning my Match Styx concealer.
 I recommend trying the Match Stix if you are looking for a new concealer.

 Try using a hydraulic acid moisturizer before priming.
 Moisturize the under eye area as part of your skin prep.
-Wayne Goss says to put on moisturizer, then put on more, and apply more.
+Wayne Goss says to put on moisturizer.
+Then put on more.
 I put on a moisturizer.
 Skin plumper, and eye cream.
 Moisture will plump out fine lines.

 Consider using an under-eye mask.
 Prep your skin and prime your face.
 Apply the under-eye mask strips and do your eyeshadow.
-The stips will deal with the eyeshadow fallout and temporarily give your under-eye area smoother skin.
+The strips will deal with the eyeshadow fallout and give your under-eye area smoother skin.

-After removing the strips apply eyeshadow primer under your eyes to help prevent creasing.
-I will also use a pore filling primer near the outer eye area where I crease to help fill in the lines and prevent creasing.
+After removing the strips apply eyeshadow primer under your eyes.
+This will help prevent creasing.
+I will also use a pore filling primer near the outer eye area.
+I apply it where I crease to help fill in the lines.

-Consider mixing a drop or two of primer with your concealer to prevent creasing as well.
+Consider mixing a drop or two of primer with your concealer to prevent creasing.

-Consider putting a few drops of primer oil on your beauty blender to help blend your concealer for some this makes a huge difference.
+Putting a few drops of primer oil on your beauty blender may help blend your concealer.
+For some this makes a huge difference.
 I have noticed when I do this my bottom lash mascara smudges more so remember one drop of oil can go a long way.

-I carry a Beauty Blender Blotterazzi in my bag to blend my concealer if it does crease.
+I carry a Beauty Blender Blotterazzi in my bag to blend my concealer if it creases.
 It does nothing for shine, but I like it for touch ups and removing smudged mascara from my under eyes.

-I know this may seem like a lot of work but it does not take long, and it does make a huge difference.
+I know this may seem like a lot of work.
+It does not take long and makes a huge difference.
 Concealer can crease on anyone.
 These tips can make a huge difference in how your concealer preforms.